Get started

 ACL and access rule samples

-This article provides sample ACLs and access rules for common scenarios.
-For information about the syntax, see Tailscale policy syntax.
+This article provides example access controls (ACLs) for common scenarios.
+For information about the syntax, refer to the tailnet policy syntax.

 Allow all (default ACL)

-When you first create your Tailscale network, it gets initialized with a default “allow all” access policy.
-This makes it easy to connect to and use Tailscale, and does not restrict any traffic in your network.
+When you first create your Tailscale network (called a tailnet), Tailscale initializes it with a default “allow all” access policy to make it easy to connect to and use Tailscale without restricting any traffic in your network.

 What this ACL does: